The Magi Kings Day - or Epiphany - is here!

 Queen Cake or Bolo Rainha

-Since the beginning of December, the most traditional sweets of the Christmas season begins to appear in the windows of pastry shops: it´s the bolo-rei.
-There are links to pre-Christian times when a cake was used in Roman rituals to please the god Saturn.
-With Christianization, the bolo-rei was then associated with the three Magi kings, signifying their offerings to Jesus: the crust represents gold, the aroma, represents the incense, and the fruits, the myrrh.
+Starting from the beginning of December, the most traditional sweets of the Christmas season begin to appear in bakery shop windows—the "bolo-rei."
+Its origins can be traced back to pre-Christian times when a cake was used in Roman rituals to honor the god Saturn.
+With the Christianization of the tradition, the bolo-rei became associated with the Three Magi Kings, symbolizing their offerings to Jesus: the cake's crust represents gold, the aroma signifies incense, and the fruits represent myrrh.

-Candied fruits and dried fruits make up the original recipe but are currently excluded from many new cake proposals.
-In the last few years, several pastry shops all over the country have been creating new products from traditional recipes.
-There are now proposals for all tastes.
-You will find chocolate king cake, king cake with icing, or king cake with chocolate and hazelnut cream filling.
-Vegan options are also on the table.
+The original recipe includes candied and dried fruits, although many modern variations exclude them.
+In recent years, bakeries all over the country have introduced new twists on this traditional treat.
+You can now find chocolate king cake, king cake with icing, or king cake filled with chocolate and hazelnut cream.
+Vegan options are also available.

 Comments